jpssrocha/WildDuckPipe/docs/dev/design_doc.md

 The coding conventions where mainly taken straight from PEP 8.
 The linting program pycodestyle is used to support on the formatting of the modules.

-The language is varying between Portuguese and English, but it all will be gradually put in English (will remove this paragraph when it happens)

 # Notebooks

 The ideas where explored in notebooks first.
 They can work as documentation